skylight-hq/skylight.digital/_projects/sba_ascent.md

     all industries.
 To help elevate their success, the SBA launched Ascent, a free online learning platform based on an existing open-source content management system (CMS) called Brightspot.
-A critical challenge was leveraging Brightspot in such a way as to not only avoid constraining the design of the user experience to what's available "out-of-the-box," but also to avoid the nightmare of having to maintain a "custom-off-the-shelf-software" product.
+A critical challenge was leveraging Brightspot in such a way as to not only avoid constraining the design of the user experience to what’s available "out-of-the-box," but also to avoid the nightmare of having to maintain a "custom-off-the-shelf-software" product.
   </p>